ALib C++ Library

 • different instances of a resource pool, and

-Both methods may be called on arbitrary camps, prior to starting bootstrapping the corresponding phase.
+Both methods may be called on arbitrary camps, before starting bootstrapping the corresponding phase.

 An object set this way will not be overwritten when the corresponding bootstrap phase distributes instances from higher- to lower-level camps.
 Moreover, if the algorithm finds an object already set, then the distribution loop continues with this object!